mattambrogi/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 37: Sunday Aptil 11, 2021

+**Today's Progress**: Not a lot of progress today.
+Trying to implement follower / following system.
+I created a model which I think will work.
+In the admin I can add followers.
+I can display them on a user's profile.
+Next I need to figure out how I can allow a user to follow another by clicking a button on the other user's profile.
+I am not currently passing data to to the post method correctly.
+That, or, the post method is not creating a new database entry at all.
+I actually think it's the later.
+Will figure this out tomorrow.
+Once I get that done, will be getting close to core functionality.
+Then make sure users only see posts from people they follow.

+**Key Learning**: More time doesn't mean more productive.
+30 minutes with a sharp brain is worth far more than 2 hours when you're out of it.

+**Thoughts:**

+**Minutes Worked:** 120

+### Day 36: Saturday April 10, 2021

+**Today's Progress**: No work

+### Day 35: Friday April 9, 2021

+**Today's Progress**: No work

 ### Day 34: Thursday April 8, 2021

 **Today's Progress**: Made a bunch of progress.
 Fixed two issues with user profiles - links not working and info not displaying.
 Then added links to profiles from the feed and nav bar.
 Then made a user list page which shows a list of all users.
 You can go to their profiles from here and, soon, you will be able to follow one from here.